ElegantEngineeringTech/laravel-media/README.md

 php artisan vendor:publish --tag="laravel-media-views"
 ```

-## Introduction to the concept
+## Introduction to the Concepts

-There are 2 important concepts to understand, both are tied to the Model associated with its media:
+There are two essential concepts to understand, both of which are associated with the Model and its media:

--   **Media Collection:** Define a group of media with its own settings (the group can only have 1 media).
-    For exemple: avatar, thumbnail, upload, ... are media collections.
+-   **Media Collection**: This defines a group of media with its specific settings (the group can only contain one media item).
+For example, avatar, thumbnail, and upload are all media collections.

--   **Media Conversion:** Define a file conversion of a media.
-    For exemple: A 720p version of a larger 1440p video, a webp conversion or a png image, ...
-Are media conversion.
-    A Media conversion can have media conversions too!
+-   **Media Conversion**: This defines a file conversion of a particular media item.
+For instance, a 720p version of a larger 1440p video, a WebP or PNG conversion of an image, are all examples of media conversions.
+Notably, a media conversion can also have its own media conversions.

 ## Usage

-### Preparing your models
+### Preparing Your Models

-This package is designed to associate media with a model but can also be used without any model association.
+This package is designed to associate media with a model, but it can also be used without any model association.

-#### Registering your media collections
+#### Registering Media Collections

-First you need to add the `HasMedia` trait and the `InteractWithMedia` interface to your Model:
+First, you need to add the `HasMedia` trait and the `InteractWithMedia` interface to your Model:

 ```php
 namespace App\Models;